tglauch/DeepIceLearning/README.md

 or add the `--data` option if you are using real data

-The corresponding submit file can be used similarly
+The corresponding submit file for HTCondor can be used similarly

 `python create_dataset_dagman.py --dataset_config config_file_for_the_dataset --files_per_job num_i3files_per_job`